The best hotels in Cartagena

 Rosewood Cartagena is the nuclear option if budget isn't a concern.
 It's on Calle del Arzobispado in the heart of the Old City, with a pool that looks straight out of a design magazine and service that doesn't miss.
 But honestly, San Diego at $160-230/night hits the romantic brief without requiring you to spend $400 before dinner.

-Cartagena's best neighborhoods
+Cartagena's best hotel regions

 The Old City is where you want to be for atmosphere, walkability, and the real Cartagena experience.
 If you're after the beach without the colonial charm, Bocagrande works, but it feels more Miami than Colombia.